academe/sugarrestapi/README.md

 ## TODOs

 * Example to show handling of persistence of session and user IDs needed (memcached or APC, perhaps) to avoid logging afresh for each page request.
+It works, but just needs better examples and tests.
 * Exception handling.
 Like any APIs, there are many faults at many levels, from errors raised by the API, to HTTP faults and the SugarCRM server going missing.
-It could be that exceptions are not the way to go.
+It could be that exceptions are not the way to go for this kind of library.
 * Some example code and tests (it is very easy to use).
 * Try out some kind of DI for the "Resty" rest object.
 * DI may be useful for persisting the API session details in the local application session.
+* Proper phpdoc comment blocks.
+* Move everything in the "classes" directory down a level.
+It kind of ended up here while getting to grips with how composer works, and following general conventions other people follow.
+* Create some objects for the resources, i.e. contacts, accounts, etc. instead of just dealing with big lumps of array data.
+This could lead on to persistent objects; fetch a contact object, update it, ask it to save itself.
+* Add PSR3 compatible logging.